DavHau/mach-nix/examples.md

 ```

 ## Using overrides
-### Fixing packages via overrides
-See previous example for tensorflow wheel

 ### Include poetry2nix overrides
 I have a complex requirements.txt which includes `imagecodecs`.
 It is available via wheel, but I prefer to build everything from source.
 This package has complex build dependencies and is not available from nixpkgs.
 Luckily poetry2nix` overrides make it work.
 ```nix